 LOCUS P.A.S.
 Program Objectives:

-- Understand each LOCUS dimension as it relates to specific behaviors conditions exhibited by the client.
+- Understand each LOCUS dimension as it relates to specific behavior conditions exhibited by the client.

 - Understand the levels of care as outlined in the instrument.

-- Understand how the measured needs of a client translate to a level of care placement using one of the scoring methods.
+- Understand how the measured needs of a client translates to a level of care placement using one of the scoring methods (includes admissions, continued stay reviews, and discharge planning).

 - Understand how to resolve differences between the recommended level of care obtained from LOCUS and those determined on the basic of clinical judgment.